transXpress/transXpress-nextflow/README.md

 mkdir your_assembly_directory
 cd your_assembly_directory
 ```
 Setup the mandatory 'samples.txt' file in the directory.
-See the tests directory for examples
+See the tests directory for an example:[samples.txt](./tests/test_nonSS-trinity/samples.txt)

 Setup the mandatory 'species.txt' file in the directory.
-See the tests directory for examples
+See the tests directory for an example:[species.txt](./tests/test_nonSS-trinity/species.txt)

 Link the transxpress-nextflow content into your assembly directory
 ```